sameh-botros/Project-Two/README.md

 Contributors
 -----
-Worked in group of two developers I did 80% of the project all backend exept the upload image and most of the frontend exept the upload image, Jasmine and Karma test
+Worked in group of two developers